Connect With Us

 Conventional loans are the most common choice for second home purchases.
 These mortgages offer flexibility that FHA loans don't provide but come with stricter requirements:

-Like FHA loans, VA loans are limited to primary residence purchases.
-Veterans and active military members cannot use VA loan benefits for vacation homes or investment properties.
-The VA occupancy requirement mirrors the FHA's strict primary residence rule.
+Like FHA loans, VA loans are restricted to primary residence purchases.
+Veterans and active military members cannot use VA loan benefits for vacation homes or investment properties; the VA occupancy requirement aligns with the FHA's rule.

 Most lenders cap debt-to-income ratios at 36-43% for second homes.
 They calculate this ratio including your new mortgage payment, property taxes, insurance, homeowners association fees, and estimated maintenance costs.